tytydraco/yessleep/out/The_Night_I_Learned_Demons_Were_Walking_the_Streets_of_Montreal.md

 ***A beast in the gloom, for the savage thrill I awake***

-Panic surged through me, a stark, ice-cold wave rushed through my entire body, a feeling as cold as the vial once felt in my hand.
+Panic surged through me, a stark, ice-cold wave rushing through my entire body, a feeling as cold as the vial once felt in my hand.
 I couldn’t let this unfold, I couldn't stand idly while these children, these unknowing participants in some nightmare were left defenseless.

 Yet, as I moved, I felt the surreal distortion of time that the potion brought; my steps seemed slow... as if I were pushing through unseen resistance.